Lord–bondsman dialectic: Death struggle

 A struggle to the death ensues.
 However, if one of the two should die, the achievement of self-consciousness fails.
 Hegel refers to this failure as "abstract negation" not the negation or sublation required.
-This death is avoided by the agreement, communication of, or subordination to, slavery.
+This death is avoided by the agreement, communication of, or subordination to, bondage.
 In this struggle the lord emerges as lord because he does not fear death since he does not see his identity dependent on life, while the bondsman out of this fear consents to servitude.
 This experience of fear on the part of the bondsman is crucial, however, in a later moment of the dialectic, where it becomes the prerequisite experience for the bondsman's further development.

-Enslavement and mastery
+Lordship and bondage

 Truth of oneself as self-consciousness, as mediated rather than immediate "being-for-oneself" is achieved only if both live; the recognition of the other gives each of them the objective truth and self-certainty required for self-consciousness.
 Thus, the two enter into the relation of lord and bondsman and preserve the recognition of each other: "In this recognition the unessential consciousness [of the bondsman] is for the lord the object, which constitutes the truth of his certainty of himself."

 Contradiction and resolution

 However, this state is not a happy one and does not achieve full self-consciousness.
 The recognition by the bondsman is merely on pain of death.
 The lord's self-consciousness is dependent on the bondsman for recognition and also has a mediated relation with nature: the bondsman works with nature and begins to shape it into products for the lord.
 As the bondsman creates more and more products with greater and greater sophistication through his own creativity, he begins to see himself reflected in the products he created, he realizes that the world around him was created by his own hands, thus the slave is no longer alienated from his own labor and achieves self-consciousness, while the lord on the other hand has become wholly dependent on the products created by his bondsman; thus the lord is enslaved by the labour of his bondsman.
-According to Hegel's Lectures on the Philosophy of History, "The humankind has not liberated itself from servitude but by means of servitude".
+According to Hegel's Lectures on the Philosophy of World History, "Humankind has not liberated itself from servitude but by means of servitude".

-Conclusions
+Interpretations

 One interpretation of this dialectic is that neither a bondsman nor a lord can be considered as fully self-conscious.
 A person who has already achieved self-consciousness could be enslaved, so self-consciousness must be considered not as an individual achievement, or an achievement of natural and genetic evolution, but as a social phenomenon.